saildot4k/saildot4k.github.io/docs/crystal-chips/cc-scripting.md

 PARSEPATH "$PWD$" "SRC_DEV" "SRC_PATH" "SRC_FILE" - Will let you call Path working directory, source device, source path and source file.

-LOADEXEC "EEELF" "$ARG1$" $ARG2$ - Executes an elf on EE (ARG1) and passes an argument to it.
-See NHDDL APPINFO.PBT or OSDSYS APPINFO.PBT

-LOADEXEC "PBAT" "$ARG1$" $ARG2$ - Executes a PBAT script ARG1 with ARG2 passed into it as ARG1.
-Remember ARG0 is always current running script, ARG1 is the current GOTO in the current running script after LOADEXEC...All arguments after are the ARG2 and greater.

-LOADEXEC "IRX"

 REBOOTIOP "rom0:UDNL rom0:OSDCNF"

 PEEK(B,H,W) "0x12345678"- PEEK BYTE, HALF-WORD, WORD

 POKE(B,H,W) "0x12345678" - PEEK BYTE, HALF-WORD, WORD

-IF NOT MODLOADED "dev9_driver" - Detemines if IRX is loaded.
-Unsure how to find names of loaded IRX as is not ELF name.

 UNMOUNT